 Italy: a high-heeled boot of culinary wonders, Renaissance art, Roman and Etruscan ruins, and breathtaking mountains, beaches, and cities.
 It's no wonder visitors fall in love with the country.
-Though it's just two-thirds the size of California, Italy offers so much in so little space.
+Though this city in Europe is just two-thirds the size of California, Italy offers so much in so little space.
 Each city offers an intoxicating (and delicious) glimpse into a different aspect of Western history.

-There are endless options when it comes to visiting Italy for a 10- to 14-day jaunt.
-Here, we break down a few of our most popular itineraries for exploring the country, whether you’re a first-timer looking to visit all the must-see sights, a honeymooner looking to enjoy the beaches and romantic views of Southern Italy, a culinary aficionado looking to enjoy the best of Tuscany and hunt for white truffles in Alba, or a movie and celebrity buff hoping to wave to the Clooneys at Lake Como.
+There are endless options when it comes to visiting Italy for a 10-14 days.
+Here, we break down a few of our most popular itineraries for exploring the country, whether it's your first time looking to visit all the must-see sights, a honeymooner looking to enjoy the beaches and romantic views of Southern Italy, a culinary aficionado looking to enjoy the best of Tuscany and hunt for white truffles in Alba, or a movie and celebrity buff hoping to wave to the Clooneys at Lake Como.

 The Essential Italy Itinerary, For First-Timers: